contheflan/Barkeeping-is-hard/README.md

 #### PostMVP

+- Add a title screen
-- Add another screen: victory! or loss!
+- Add a result screen: for victory or loss
 - Add more monster possibilities
 - Add different modifiers to the dice roll depending on the monster
 - Add different ways to beat up monsters